KHON-Lyhieb/laravel_khmer_daily_news/README.md

 ## Productioin

-It insn't on production yet, we work on localhost, anyway you can take a looke of our project look like in the video demo below:
+It isn't in production yet; we work on localhost.
+Anyway, you can take a look at what our project looks like in the video demo:
 [Project Demo [Web] (SII) - Khmer Daily News](https://youtu.be/XE5W7ik8ZPc)

 ## License